rally2/exporouter-nativewind/README.md

 ### Environment Variables:

-Create a `.env.local` file at the root of the codebase.
+Create a `.env.dev` file at the root of the codebase.
 👫 Ask a friend for the .env variables 👫

 ## Main Components: